Nick O'Donnell (hurler): Club

 O'Donnell began his club hurling career with Éire Óg in Kilkenny.

 In 1947 he lined out in his first championship decider.
 Tullaroan provided the opposition, however, a 3–10 to 0–13 victory gave O'Donnell a Kilkenny Senior Hurling Championship medal.

-A move to Wexford saw O'Donnell join the St Aidan's club in Enniscorthy.
+A move to Wexford saw O'Donnell join the St Aidan's Enniscorthy club in Enniscorthy.
 In 1952 the club reached the county decider.
 Horsewood provided the opposition, however, a victory for St. Aidan's gave O'Donnell his first championship medal with his adopted club.

 It was the first of three-in-a-row for St. Aidan's, as subsequent victories over Geraldine O'Hanrahan's in 1953 and Horsewood in 1954 gave O'Donnell two more championship medals.

 Four-in-a-row proved beyond St. Aidan's, however, the club bounced back in 1956 with O'Donnell winning a fourth championship medal in Wexford.
 Once again St. Aidan's went on to dominate the club championship and secured four successive championship titles, bringing O'Donnell's overall medal tally to seven.